wustlcse/FAQ/docs/index.md

 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/44">Discussions View</a></span>

 ---
-<h2 class="anchored" id="what-does-lecture-free-mean--how-is-that-different-from-a-typical-lecture-class">What does *lecture-free* mean?
-How is that different from a typical lecture class?</h2>
-<a id=37></a>A traditional 3 unit lecture class consisted of 3 hours of lecture per week.
-Many courses use a different model.

-"Lecture Free" courses often rely on a combination of:

-1. Preparing by assigned reading or watching videos (which are often broken into small parts and more carefully structured than a traditional lecture)
-2. [Active Learning](http://en.wikipedia.org/wiki/Active_learning) to actively explore content.
-Many CSE courses use the term "Studio" for this time.
-Studio sessions were partly informed by the concept of a creative collaborative [studio](https://en.wikipedia.org/wiki/Studio) space used in other disciplines.

-<span class="tag-links">[#needs_review](#needs_review) [#undergraduate](#undergraduate)</span>
-<br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/37">Discussions View</a></span>

----
 <h2 class="anchored" id="what-does-a-dean-do">What does a dean do?</h2>
 <a id=25></a> The title of [dean](https://en.wikipedia.org/wiki/Dean_(education)) is usually given to an individual who has significant oversight or responsibility for an academic unit, in our case a school of our university.